Preloading static resources

 <script type="text/javascript" src="https://documentserver/web-apps/apps/api/documents/api.js?preload=placeholder"></script>

-In this case, in addition to creating DocsAPI.DocEditor, a hidden <iframe> will be automatically inserted into the DOM with id="placeholder", which loads static editor assets in the background.
+When this script loads, in addition to providing the DocsAPI.DocEditor constructor, it automatically inserts a hidden <iframe> into the element with id="placeholder" to preload static editor assets in the background.

 Option 2.
 Manually inserting a preload iframe